-#3 .
-Collaborate with regulators, CROs, and other organizations to share resources and knowledge and improve your processes together.
+#3.
+Collaborate with regulators, CROs, and other organisations to share resources and knowledge and improve your processes together.

-#5 .
-Upgrade your deployment model to utilize emerging technologies and gain huge benefits from advanced search capabilities that include eDiscovery and enhanced context, cloud-based data storage and data management models, Open Source features and no vendor lock-in to provide flexibility in how you manage your data in the future, helping you keep a step ahead of new, emerging requirements.
+#5.
+Upgrade your deployment model to utilise emerging technologies and gain huge benefits from advanced search capabilities that include eDiscovery and enhanced context, cloud-based data storage and data management models, Open Source features and no vendor lock-in to provide flexibility in how you manage your data in the future, helping you keep a step ahead of new, emerging requirements.

 Getting your data under control is the foundation

 Constantly being able to meet expanding compliance and regulatory requirements in the life sciences and pharmaceutical industry is certainly not a trivial task.
 Getting your data under management is an important foundation to build your compliance workflows and processes on top of, as once your data is under management you will be able to monitor and control your data as it moves around your organisation and in turn, report on every step while making sure that data is still accessible and usable.